-Recognizing the fluid notions of fiction within the period itself, as well as the growing body of interdisciplinary work by scholars in the field, the Eighteenth-Century Fiction editors encourage submissions that not only conceive of "fiction" in the broader sense but also expand the frameworks for discussing it.
-The editors invite contributions on all aspects of imaginative prose, literature, and culture in the period 1700-1800, but they are also happy to consider papers on late seventeenth-century or early nineteenth-century fiction, particularly when the works are discussed in connection with some aspect of the eighteenth century.
+Recognizing the fluid notions of fiction within the period itself, as well as the extensive interdisciplinary work by scholars in the field, the Eighteenth-Century Fiction editors encourage submissions that not only conceive of "fiction" in a broad sense but also expand the frameworks for discussing it.
+The editors invite contributions on all aspects of imaginative prose, literature, and culture in the period 1700-1800.
+They are also happy to consider papers on late seventeenth-century or early nineteenth-century fiction, particularly when the works are discussed in connection with some aspect of the eighteenth century.
 The languages of publication are English and French.
 Articles about the fiction of other languages are welcomed, and comparative studies are particularly encouraged.

 The suggested length for manuscripts is 6,000-8,000 words.
 Choose "Submit Article" at http://digitalcommons.mcmaster.ca/ecf/.

 Please see Submission Guidelines prior to submitting an article to the journal.

 Receipt of submitted essays is acknowledged immediately via the online system at Digital Commons.
 The author of a submitted manuscript agrees to grant exclusive consideration to Eighteenth-Century Fiction for four months.

 When an essay is considered for publication, the ECF editors generally obtain two independent opinions about the MS in a process of anonymous evaluation.
 Like other journals, acceptance of a paper for assessment is on the understanding that it will not be considered by another publisher until the ECF editors have had an opportunity to make an assessment and send the author a decision about publication.
 Normally the ECF editors will not consider for publication manuscripts that have been previously published elsewhere, whether in print or online (this does not include substantially reworked chapters from PhD dissertations that may have been previously deposited in online institutional repositories).

 Peer Review Guidelines